ghfbsd/cdseis/README.md

 analysis.
 Unlike other SEED-reading tools, the files that it outputs are event oriented, cut around the arrival times of specific (user-tailored) phases, and named using event-specific names.
-The files have event and station information populating the header information for the files.
+The files have event and station information populating the file headers.
 The result is a collection of traces that is immediately available for analysis.

-To select waveforms for analysis, CDSEIS uses an ascii index log file, made by MAKELOG for each SEED volume (or CD).
+To select waveforms for analysis, CDSEIS uses a text index (log file) made by MAKELOG for each SEED volume (or collection).
 The logs summarize the waveform start and stop times and associates each waveform with an event.
 The user specifies various search parameters to identify the desired seismograms.
-Once the desired time windows are identified, they can then be read directly from the SEED volume or CD.
-The use of an index file results in greatly increased speed compared to searching through the entire SEED volume or CD to find the desired time series.
+Once the desired time windows are identified, they can then be read directly from the SEED volume.
+The use of an index file results in greatly increased speed compared to searching through the entire SEED volume to find the desired time series.

 CDSEIS uses a command language (similar to PLOTXY, etc.) to decide which waveforms to extract.
-The basic idea is to define a number of search parameters which are used to select which seismograms to read.
+The basic idea is to define a number of search parameters that are used to select which seismograms to read.
 The defaults defined for most of the parameters minimize user input.
-CDSEIS reads the input file and outputs either a list of seismograms matching the search criteria (`SCAN`)or the seismograms themselves (`READ`).
+CDSEIS reads the search commands and outputs either a list of seismograms matching the search criteria (`SCAN` option) or the seismograms themselves (`READ` option).

 HOW TO BUILD IT
 ===============